Daniel L. Fapp

 SENIOR VICE PRESIDENT

-Mr. Fapp's primary experience lies in the fields of transportation management, optimization and economics.
+Mr. Fapp's primary experience lies in the fields of transportation management, optimization, economics and finance.
 He designed and executed analyses of the capital and operating costs of moving bulk commodities by diverse modes of transportation including rail, full truckload, less than truckload and ocean vessel.
 Mr. Fapp also established domestic and international logistical networks for the movement of commodities across multiple transportation modes.
 In establishing these networks, he negotiated rail contracts and ocean vessel charter parties; selected stevedores, ship's agents and customs brokers; and established importation documentation and letter of credit procedures.

 Mr. Fapp directed and managed sourcing and core carrier engagements as both a consultant and as an industry practitioner.
 These engagements have involved the selection of rail, truckload, less-than-truck load, air express and parcel carriers.
 He also participated in and managed consortium sourcing projects in the small package express and fleet management fields.
 Mr. Fapp served on the management team overseeing the implementation of a core carrier program and has been involved in and directed negotiations with regional and national truckload carriers.
 Mr. Fapp is actively engaged in negotiating coal supply and natural gas contracts.
 His fuel supply assignments have encompassed analyzing alternative fuel supplies to determine the impact on the delivered price to the end customer, and developing price and quality adjustment mechanisms.

 Mr. Fapp is frequently called upon to perform financial analyses and assessments of Class I, Class II and Class III railroad companies.
-He determined the Going Concern Value of privately held freight and passenger railroads, including developing company specific costs of debt and equity for use in discounting future company cash flows.
+He determined the valuations of privately held freight and passenger railroads, including developing company specific costs of debt and equity for use in discounting future company cash flows.
 His consulting assignments regularly involve working with and determining various facets of railroad financial issues, including cost of capital determinations.
 In these assignments, he calculated railroad capital structures, market values, cost of railroad debt, cost of preferred railroad equity and common railroad equity.
 He provided expert testimony on the use and application of financial industry accepted models for determining a firm's cost of equity, including Discounted Cash Flow Model ("DCF") models, Capital Asset Pricing Model ("CAPM"), equity build-up models.